 My name is Rachel and I am the face behind the generous pine.

 You may be asking yourself, why is my blog called the generous pine?
-Well, I have always found comfort and inspiration in pine trees.
+Well.
+I have always found comfort and inspiration in pine trees.
 Trees, in general, have always represented to me beauty and grace.
 Pine trees, in particular, are embedded into my psyche as symbols of refuge and affirmation.
 These trees were there for me in my times of distress as well as the times I have dreamed dreams under their shade.

 As a person of faith and an artist, I believe that human beings can be sources of refuge and advocacy for one another.
 I hope that my life will model the kindness of pine trees.
-My desire for this carving of public space is that it might be an affirming space to conspire about abundant life.
-All I want is to nurture life-giving narratives and to share meaningful ideas.
-I hope to be able to learn more about you here.
+My desire for this carving of public space is that it might be an affirming space to dream of and pursue abundant life.
+I hope you will find something you can connect with here.

 The Rachel Virginia Hester / Justice Work Sucks / #Exvangelical Jawn (2019)

 The Jesus Jawn by Lenny Duncan & Jason Chesnut